engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/medium-scoped-tests.md

 A fake requires effort and domain knowledge in order to behave similarly to the real implementation.
 If the real implementation changes, so must the fake.
 Depending on the doubles used, the nature of testing against these organically leads to testing against processes instead of behaviors, which leads to brittle tests (as covered in the Good Practices section).

 The simplicity of test doubles compared to their complex counterparts reduces flakiness of MST's.
-When tests fail against test doubles we are fairly certain the issues originate in our source, rather than the dependency.
+When tests fail against test doubles we gain certainty that the issues originate in our source, rather than the dependency.

 A fake database does not have the fidelity of a real database, but maintains fidelity to the API contracts.
 A fake does not keep fidelity to latency and resource consumption and is therefore unreliable to provide information about race conditions, timeouts, or benchmarking.